vheidari/BiteHacker/README.md

 # BiteHacker
-BiteHacker Is an inovation way to Biting Hacker
+BiteHacker is an innovative way to tackle hackers! :D.
+Ok, I will explain how it work later soon ... :)